Summertime Yin Yoga

 The fire element, unlike the other elements, is associated with four main organs: the heart (yin), small intestines (yang), pericardium (yin) and triple heater (yang).

-All of these meridians are running along the arms, both on the inside and the outside, so for a Yin Yoga practice we focus on these areas.
+All of these meridians are running along the arms, both on the inside and the outside, so for a Yin Yoga practice to work with the energy of Fire, we focus on these areas.
 Since the heart is considered the most important of the 4 organ systems, more emphasis is put onto the heart and its qualities.

 Have a wonderful summer season and I hope you can incorporate some of these concepts into your Yoga practice.